georgipetrov/mvc-x/README.md

 			'table_prefix'=>''
 		)
 	),
+	'timezone' => 'Europe/Sofia',
+	'template'=> false,
+	'smart_elements'=> true,
 	'debug_mode'=> 1
 );
 ```
  -   `url` - here you should add your site public url without protocol and subdomain, e.g. mysite.com
  -   `dir` - the name of the app directory on your server e.g. mysite
  -   `db` - the database configuration of the app
+ -   `timezone` - The timezone for the app.
+Should be one of the specified [here](http://php.net/manual/en/timezones.php) By default the timezone is set to UTC
+ -   `template` - Accepts boolean or string.
+Specifies the name of the template you want to use.
+The template name should be a folder in /view/template/.
+If set to false, it will not use a template.
+ -   `smart_elements` - Accepts boolean.
+If true, the response will parse all smart elements.
+A smart element is e.g. [widget:breadcrumb]
  -   `debug_mode` - If you enable debug mode, you will see debug information at the bottom of your page.
 To put this app in debug mode you need to set it to 1, otherwise leave it 0.

 As you can guess multiple db configurations are supported.
 When MVC-X boots it first looks for a configuration named **default**, if such is not found it will use the first one available.
 Later you can switch to a different configuration by simply calling `$this->app->setDb('{config_name}');`